tenzir/threatbus/README.md

 ## Plugin Development

-Setup a virtual environment and install threat-bus and some plugins with the `--editable` flag:
+Setup a virtual environment and install `threatbus` and some plugins with the `--editable` flag:

 ```